Training Deep Networks from Zero to Hero: avoiding pitfalls and going beyond: Conclusion

 \section{Conclusion}

-We believe this paper offers as a reference to allow researchers and practitioners to avoid major issues and to improve their models with those advanced training techniques.
+This paper offers as a reference to allow researchers and practitioners to avoid major issues and to improve their models with less usual techniques.
 While DNNs have high generalization capacity and allow significant transfer learning, there are important concepts that require attention to allow learning.
-The first requirement is to have a lot of training data, which is not always possible.
-Also, many factors must be taken into account, including data preparation and optimization, as well as different processing layers.
-We describe those as basic tools to achieve network convergence.
-When those techniques are still insufficient, and it is necessary to advance in concepts to achieve sufficiently good performances, as well as increase generalization, advanced techniques can be used, such as curriculum, contrastive and self-supervised learning.
-Those are are still subject for future investigation to better bridge the performances obtained in benchmark datasets and those in real data.
+The basic recommendations for machine learning should be observed, and given the representation learning nature of deep networks, employ other practices that mainly try to improve the representations, not only the main objective function.
+Going beyond the basic techniques, leveraging unlabeled data and carefully designing optimizations steps beyond the basics may be the way towards more reliable models.